Handy library to work with pre-trained ELMo embeddings in TensorFlow

 pip install --upgrade simple_elmo

-Make sure to update the package regularly, we are actively developing.
+Make sure to update the package regularly.

 from simple_elmo import ElmoModel